 Locate the center of each pocket with a center punch which you can get HERE

 Drill out each pocket to the depth specified in the instruction that came with your hinges (typically 1/2″ deep).
 Also, a 35mm forstner bit is the standard sized bit for boring these pockets.
-But again, double check the instructions that came with the hinges.

 Every cup hinge I’ve ever installed requires a 35mm forstner bit for the proper fit.
 Click the link to pick one up!